JohnCosta27/RealTimeTradingSystem/README.md

 ## Dependencies
 There are a few dependencies in the project so, there are some requirements:
-- Nodejs (Tested on V16 and V19): This is to run the frontend dev server.
+- Nodejs (Tested on V16 and V18): This is to run the frontend dev server.
-- Docker engine (Tested on Arch Linux and Ubuntu): Runs the backend.
+- Docker (Tested on Arch Linux and Ubuntu): Runs the backend.
+  - This will depend on your machine, but there are plenty of information online on installing docker: https://docs.docker.com/get-docker/
+- Docker Compose: Frontend for running docker images
 - Golang: For developing the backend.
+(Tested on 1.20, should work on 1.19 or above).
 - Pnpm: Improved NPM.
-(Package manager for the frontend).
+(Package manager for the frontend, tested with version 8).

+## Folder structure
+- report.
+Includes all the .tex files for the report, along with screenshots and other materials.
+- apps.
+The applications in my entire system
+  - apps/frontend - Frontend folders, make sure you `cd` into this directory when doing any frontend work.
+  - apps/backend - Main folder for my backend, here you can find docker images, docker compose files and all 3 of my backend systems.
+    - apps/backend/hub - The hub service.
+    - apps/backend/brain - The brain service.
+    - apps/backend/auth - The auth service.

 ## Running the project
 ### Frontend